 Q: What types of opportunities will this degree help me secure?
 How does this degree help me in the job market?

 A: This is an important question that requires multiple conversations and resources.
 It is important to understand the job market for certain fields in general.
-Career minded resources like BEAM and Computer Forum can help you understand the best tools to find this type of information and often make employment connections.
+Career minded resources like Career Education and Computer Forum can help you understand the best tools to find this type of information and often make employment connections.
 You should also speak with faculty in the potential graduate program, people in positions similar to those you find compelling (informational interviews), and consider coursework and programming opportunities that assist with career and personal value exploration.
 (See below for more resources.)

 Q: What are other students in this degree program doing after graduation?